 Have you ever tried to dress when you can’t see the items in your closet?
 You need to touch everything to know which piece it is?
 I have sorted my clothes by item type, them by color, and pattern.
 This way, I don’t loose much time when dressing in general.
 The system avoids searching for an item.
 In case of an outage, you have a broard idea where the neutrals are.
 Thus, you can dress even when you don’t have a flash light.

-The snow asks for some height.
+The snow asks for high reaching footwear.
 Thus, booties with a shearling insole that are waterproof are great for the first snow in fall.
 Typically, early in the snow season snow is wet.
 On the contrary, when it gets colder -typically starting in November – snow has no liquid amount and it dry.
 Then lobben boots are a good choice.
 If you are not familiar with this type of shoes, you can learn more about lobben boots at this link.

 Can you imagine to be without power at below freezing temperatures without heating and water?